-- Has the state reviewed Operator Annual reports, along with Incident/Accident reports, for 2 accuracy and analyzed data for trends and operator issues. - Yes = 2 No = 0 Needs Improvement = 1
+- 1 Has the state reviewed Operator Annual reports, along with Incident/Accident reports, for accuracy and analyzed data for trends and operator issues.

-Yes, the operator's annual reports are reviewed in-office by staff engineers.
+Yes, operator's annual reports are reviewed in-office by staff engineers.
 They continue to review data and included this information in their NY DPS Performance Measures Report that is released to the Commissioners and general public each year.